 Title of Ph.D.
 Thesis:

 Name of Research Scholar:

 Enrollment Number:

-Name/Designation of Research Supervisor:
+Name/Designation of Research S

 Date of submission of the Ph.D.
-Thesis:

 Date of Ph.D.
-Defence Viva-Voce:
+Defence Viva-Voo ce:

-RECOMMENDATIONS

-The Defence Examination Board evaluated the Ph.D. work and thesis of the candidate taking into account the queries/questions raised by the external examiners and recommend that (tick one):

-- 1. The thesis in the present form is recommended for the award of the Ph.D degree in Population Studies of the International Institute for Population Sciences, Mumbai. - 2.
-The thesis is recommended for the award of the degree.
-However, suggestions for modifications of the thesis based on the discussions during the defence examination and detailed in a separate sheet, be incorporated in the thesis. - 3.
-The thesis is not acceptable for the award of the degree.
+RECOMMENDATIONS The Defence Examination Board evaluated the Ph.D. work and thesis of the candidate taking into account the queries/questions raised by the external examiners and recommend that (tick one): 1.
+The thesis in the present form is recommended for the award of the Ph.D degree in Population Studies of the International Institute for Population Sciences, Mumbai.

+modifications of the the detailed in a separate she • gree.
+However, suggestions for ing the defence examination and

-Overall Examination.
-Comments of the board on Viva-Voce
+Overall Comments of the board on the Viva-Voce

+Examination

 •••••

-••••• ••••• •••••

 Defence Examination Board

-Signature of Supervisor Signature of External Thesis Examiner Signature of Chairperson
+Signature of Supervisor Signature of External Signature of Chairperson

+Signature of Super visor Thesis Examiner orginature or Chair person

 Name: Name: Name:

-Designation: Designation: Designation:

-Address: Address: Address:
+Designation: Address: Designation: Address: Designation: Address:

+riddiess.
+11001000. / iddi 055.

+-